earthlab/rslurm/README.md

 from the National Science Foundation grants DBI-1052875 and DBI-1639145.

-The package was developed by Philippe Marchand and Ian Carroll, with Mike Smorul contributing.
+The package was developed by Philippe Marchand and Ian Carroll, with Mike Smorul and Rachael Blake contributing.
 Quentin Read is the current maintainer.

 ### Installation